muntra-dev/muntra-dev.github.io/README.md

 At the end of the body, to connect the widget to the page.

-Expample of connecting widget to a page:
+Example of connecting widget to a page:

 ```
 <body>